-A lot of these companies (especially smaller ones) get around this problem by hiring subcontractors who they can hire once, but don’t have to pay when there isn’t more work to be found.
-A subcontractor can seem like an easy solution because they’re typically cheap, they get a specific job done, and you don’t have to worry about providing benefits for them.
-Here’s the thing: the over-use of subcontractors is definitely hurting your business.
+A lot of these companies (especially smaller ones) get around this problem by hiring subcontractors who they can keep around only while there's extra work to be found.
+A subcontractor can seem like an easy solution because they’re typically inexpensive, they get a specific job done, and you don’t have to worry about providing benefits for them.
+However, the overuse of subcontractors is definitely hurting your business.

-We get that some jobs may require a sub-contractor or two, but using this as your main hiring policy is hurting your business in a number of ways.
-First, you’re not getting the most skilled trades-people to work for your business, and there is little to no recourse for you if they do a poor job.
+We understand that some jobs may require a subcontractor or two, but using this as your main hiring policy is hurting your business in a number of ways.
+You may not be getting the most skilled tradespeople to work for your business, and there is little-to-no recourse for you if they do a poor job.

-Take the idea of a commercial painter -- you subcontract someone to paint rooms for you, only to realize after the fact that they did a bad job and the work was sub-par.
-This is a terrible outcome and the client won’t accept it.
-The subcontractor will defend their work (and won’t give the money back).
-Which means you’ll lose more time and money fixing their shoddy work.
-Not all subcontractors are like this, of course, but it does make sense.
-Without benefits or a steady income from their employer, these subcontractors don’t take ownership over their work and don’t feel responsible for the finished product.
+Take the idea of a commercial painter; you subcontract someone to paint rooms for you, only to realize that the work was subpar.
+This is a terrible outcome, and the subcontractor won’t accept it.
+This means that you’ll lose more time and money by fixing their shoddy work.
+Not all subcontractors are like this, of course, but without benefits or a steady income from their employer, subcontractors may not feel like they're in a position to take ownership over their work.

-The worst part of this is how it only reflects poorly on the business you do with your clients.
-They don’t see the fact that you hired a bad subcontractor, all they see is your company’s name attached to a poor product or service.
+The worst part is how it only reflects poorly on the business you do with your customers.
+They don’t see the fact that you hired a bad subcontractor; all they see is your company’s name attached to a poor product or service.
 In a market where reputation and word-of-mouth can be the difference between success and failure, this is just too great a risk to take.

-Business doesn’t happen in a vacuum, and if you aren’t giving jobs to the best people, then your competitors are.
-This can create an unforeseen hiring problem for your business during a time when they should be growing.
-Not hiring full-time (or even part-time) employees means that you may not be able to grow your business because when you get a job you won’t be able to find enough good workers to take advantage of those opportunities.
+Business doesn’t happen in a vacuum.
+If you aren’t giving jobs to the best people, then your competitors are.
+This can create an unforeseen hiring problem for your business during a time when you should be growing.
+Not hiring permanent employees means that you may not be able to grow your business, because you won’t be able to find enough good workers to take advantage of pop-up opportunities.

 The companies that grow are the ones who are hiring W2 employees, the ones who can provide benefits and security.
-Yes, this is more risky for your company, but that risk will pay off in both the long and short term with more and better business.
+Yes, this is more risky for your company, but that risk will pay off with more and better business.

 As always, it’s important to have your financials in order before you make these new hires.
 You need to know exactly how much you can expand without jeopardizing what you have, so as to minimize those risks.
 That’s why it’s so important to have a good payroll service and accounting firm.
 Not only will they be able to help you formulate a plan for your business and help you decide how much you can grow, but you’ll also never have to worry about your people getting paid on-time.
 They stay paid and happy -- and so do you.